relevance/org-html-slideshow/README.md

 * Better stylesheets
 * ? key to display on-screen help
 * click mouse to advance slides
-* Link visible in original document to begin slide show
 * "Slide X of N" display
 * Jump to slide from a list
+* Link visible in original document to begin slide show?
 * Slide transitions?
 * Animation?